pydantic/logfire-vscode/README.md

-# Logfire extension for VSCode
+# Pydantic Logfire extension for VSCode

 A Visual Studio Code extension for the [Logfire platform](https://logfire.pydantic.dev/docs/).